Undercova Funk (Give Up the Funk)

 "Undercova Funk (Give Up the Funk)" is a song by American rapper Snoop Dogg featuring Mr. Kane, Bootsy Collins, Quaze and Fred Wesley.
 It was released in May 2002 as the single for the soundtrack to the 2002 film Undercover Brother on the record label Hollywood Records.
 The song samples "Give Up the Funk (Tear the Roof off the Sucker)" by Parliament, which Bootsy Collins was a part of.
-The music video was directed by Gregory Dark and features Eddie Griffin, Denise Richards, and Aunjanue Ellis, all of whom appear in the film.
+The music video was directed by Gregory Dark and features Eddie Griffin, Denise Richards, Neil Patrick Harris and Aunjanue Ellis, all of whom appear in the film.